 Use the media to reach people through the channels they normally pay attention to

 The media sector cuts across all the others as a way to reach a given population.
 It can be used almost no matter whom you’re trying to reach: it’s just a matter of employing the media outlets that your population of concern is likely to favor.
-African-American teens might best be reached through a hip-hop radio station, for example, or potential volunteers through public TV.
+Teens might best be reached through advertisments on music streaming services, for example, or potential volunteers through public TV.

 A “sector” to keep in mind is that composed of people you’ve already drawn into your effort as partners, participants in an intervention or program, or change agents.
 This isn’t really a sector, of course, since it’s usually a mix of people from different sectors, but it’s incredibly useful nonetheless.
 Ask the folks you’re already working with for help in bringing in their friends and acquaintances.
 Participants are often the best recruiters for programs, for instance.
 Legislators are typically seen as credible by other legislators.